 4.3.
 A country may nominate two more solvers from extra categories (juniors, women, seniors) out of this quota.
 For the junior’s / women’s / senior’s championship juniors / women / seniors from the regular national quota compete as well.

 4.4.
 A country not participating with a team may send one (one or two at ECSC) solver(s) for the individual championship.

 4.5.
-The top 50 solvers / top 25 women / top 25 juniors of the current or the preceding rating list are entitled to participate in the individual WCSC (ECSC) including its respective special categories.
+The top 50 solvers / top 25 women / top 25 juniors / top 25 seniors of the current or the preceding rating list of active solvers are entitled to participate in the individual WCSC (ECSC) including its respective special categories.